Tokyo Gov. Yuriko Koike: Media-savvy operator with stomach for a fight | The Japan Times

 Tokyo Gov. Yuriko Koike, a media-savvy political veteran who has charmed her way through a male-dominated political world, has now played a wild card that threatens to reshape national politics.

-The charismatic former television anchorwoman has launched a new party that aspires to offer an alternative to the long-governing Liberal Democratic Party and its leader Prime Minister Shinzo Abe in upcoming snap elections.
+The charismatic former television anchorwoman has launched a new party that offers an alternative to the long-governing Liberal Democratic Party and its leader Prime Minister Shinzo Abe in upcoming snap elections.

 Displaying impeccable timing and a flair for political theater, she announced she would lead the new “Party of Hope” in a surprise news conference just hours before Abe himself declared snap polls — pulling the rug from under his feet.

-Koike, who was elected Tokyo governor only a year ago, combines an intuitive understanding of the media, the political acumen in taking on good fights and a knack for sniffing out opportunities for advancement, analysts say.
+Koike, who was elected Tokyo governor only a year ago, combines an intuitive understanding of the media, the political acumen in taking on good fights and a knack for sniffing out advancement opportunities, analysts say.

 A trailblazer who became the first woman to lead in many prominent positions, such as defense minister and governor of the capital, Koike has played on her natural appeal and reformist zeal to win over both voters and some in the old-school political world.

-The party’s first campaign video shows a woman presumed to be Koike — viewers don’t see her face — in high heels and a snappy business suit barging her way past a bunch of stuffy old men.
+The party’s first campaign video shows a woman presumed to be Koike in high heels and a snappy business suit barging her way past a bunch of stuffy old men.

 Koike has complained that Japanese women face not a glass ceiling but an “iron plate” barring them from advancement.